sungminkg/sungminkg.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m a 2nd-year Master's student in Electrical Engineering at the University of Southern California, working closely with Prof. [Salman Avestimehr](https://www.avestimehr.com/) and Prof. [Sai Praneeth Karimireddy](https://spkreddy.org).
 I also collaborate with Prof. [Sunwoo Lee](https://sites.google.com/view/sunwoolee/home).
 Previously, I received my B.S. in Electronic Engineering from Sogang University, where I worked with Prof. [Hongseok Kim](https://nice.sogang.ac.kr/).
+In Summer 2026, I will be start a research internship at Argonne National Laboratory.

 <ins>**I am applying for Fall 2026 Ph.D. programs, actively seeking opportunities!**</ins>